A Guide to Growing tomatoes in pots and planters

-Tomatoes are one of the most rewarding things to grow, because they taste so delicious when freshly picked, you'll never want to eat a supermarket tomato again.so here is our guide to growing tomatoes in pots and planters.
+Tomatoes are one of the most rewarding things to grow, because they taste so delicious when freshly picked, you'll never want to eat a supermarket tomato again.so here is our guide to growing tomatoes in containers.

 What are the advantages of growing tomatoes in containers?